-Francis Smith was a British officer that is known for his service for the British crown during the American Revolutionary War.
+Francis Smith was a British officer who is known for his service to the British crown during the American Revolutionary War.
 He was the commanding field officer during the British march to Concord during the Battles of Lexington and Concord and also served the British Army during the Siege of Boston, Battle of Long Island, and Battle of Rhode Island.

 Major General Francis Smith: Military Service